AliceWreath/fire_red_tracker_project/README.md

 #### Run management

-Run commands can be issued from three places, all of which broadcast to **all connected trackers simultaneously**:
+Run commands can be issued from three places, all of which broadcast to **all active slots simultaneously**:

 - **`/cmd` page** — dedicated command control page at `http://localhost:PORT/cmd`.
-Shows all connected slots with their current run IDs and party counts.
+Shows all active slots with their current run IDs and party counts.
 Has **End Run** and **New Run** buttons that POST to the REST API below.
 - **REST API** — `POST /api/command/end_run` and `POST /api/command/new_run` (see REST API section below).
 - **WebSocket** — send `{ "cmd": "end_run" }` or `{ "cmd": "new_run" }` as a text frame from any connected WebSocket client.

 - **End Run** — marks the current run as ended (sets `ended_at`).
-The tracker stops recording deaths, catches, and encounters.
+The slot stops recording deaths, catches, and encounters.
 The web display switches to the run summary / history view.
-- **New Run** — creates a fresh run on every connected tracker and makes it active.
+- **New Run** — creates a fresh run on every active slot and makes it active.
 Recording resumes immediately.

 #### WebSocket overlay mode